genevate/style_guides/business/burnout.md

     How much you care / Ability you have to change or influence = Score

+You can use [Burnout Index](https://burnoutindex.org) as a tool for calculating your score as well.

 ## Signs of Burnout

 - Lack of control such as shifting goals or expectations based on a whim without a concrete